cricketthomas/KeyVaultExplorer/README.md

 - ## WindowsOS

+  Download from the Microsoft Store:

   Run the following scripts check the publish directory for a folder. run `.\KeyVaultExplorer\build.ps1 -RunBuild -Platform net8.0 -Runtime win-x64` run `.\KeyVaultExplorer\build.ps1 -RunBuild -Platform net8.0 -Runtime win-arm64`

 - ## macOS
+  Download from the release section:

   Run the following scripts and a 'Key Vault Explorer.app' mac os package will be generated in the publish directory.
 Move this to "Applications". run `.\KeyVaultExplorer\build.ps1 -RunBuild -Platform net8.0 -Runtime osx-x64` run `.\KeyVaultExplorer\build.ps1 -RunBuild -Platform net8.0 -Runtime osx-arm64`